ZixuanLi2004/doc/docs/usage/robotwin-install.md

 ## Download Assert (RoboTwin-OD, Texture Library and Embodiments)
-You can download the assets by running the following command:
+To download the assets, run the following command.
+If you encounter any rate-limit issues, please log in to your Hugging Face account by running `huggingface-cli login`:
 ```
 bash script/_download_assets.sh
 ```